-Have you ever wondered what your chances are of being audited?
-If so, you may be happy to hear that as the IRS’s budget and audit staff continue to decrease, audit numbers are at an all-time low.
+So you may be wondering… what are your chances are of being audited?
+As of today, audit numbers are at an all-time low.

 Taxpayers whose returns stray outside of what’s considered normal or have “large, unusual or questionable items” can always be singled out for audit.
 But overall, statistics show that the IRS likes to audit taxpayers with certain characteristics.

 First off, individuals get audited more often than businesses.
 In 2017 the IRS reported a 1 in 184 or 0.542% chance of being audited for all taxpayers.
 For taxpayers filing individual returns (Form 1040), the likelihood of an audit is 1 in 161 or 0.623%.
 Corporations (C Corps and S Corps) and partnerships are audited less than individuals – with an audit rate of 1 in 224 or 0.445%.

 Generally the IRS focuses its audit resources on areas where historically taxpayers are non-compliant: International taxpayers, high-wealth taxpayers (gross income over $1 million), and sole proprietors or single-member LLC’s grossing over $100,000.
 Traditional wage earners who have traceable income reported on a W-2 face much less scrutiny.
 In fact, in 2017 those taxpayers who made under $200,000 and didn’t claim the Earned Income Tax Credit were the least likely to have been audited.
 And this group happens to make up about 65% of all taxpayers.